Penelopeep/SwitchElementTraveller/README.md

 - <b>Hydro</b>: Water
 - <b>Pyro</b>: Fire
 - <b>White</b>: Common

-For dendro you need to have:
-1. Genshin 2.8.5 beta
-2. Grasscutter supporting that version

 ## Building
 I don't know why would you want to build it but: